 Arvada Police Officer Michael Northey was killed in the line of duty on August 11, 1979.
 In his honor, the W. Michael Northey Foundation exists to serve officers and their families in times of need, and to help graduating seniors in Arvada start the road to further education.

-Between 2015-2017, the Foundation awarded nearly $60,000 in scholarships to deserving students and assisted the families of nearly a dozen officers.
+In the past twelve years, the Foundation awarded nearly $160,000 in scholarships to deserving students and assisted the families of nearly a dozen officers.
 We continue giving back to the community that Officer Northey proudly served.

 How We Do It

 The W. Michael Northey Foundation is a 501(c)(3) not for profit organization (IRS#31-1771579).

 Drug Take Back: Held annually on the second Saturday in April, the Northey Foundation partners with Arvada law enforcement to collect your unwanted prescription and non-prescription drugs and dispose of them properly.
 All financial donations go directly to the foundation thanks to generous underwriters.
 Learn more here

 Shred-A-Thon: This event is held annually on the second Saturday in October.
 With the generous support of Shred-it, the Northey Foundation invites residents to protect their identity and personal information by offering a safe way to destroy their confidential documents.
 100 percent of donations go directly to the Foundation.
 Learn more here

 AmazonSmile: Through this program, 0.5% of purchases is donated to the Foundation.
 Click here

 Individual Donations: The Northey Foundation is grateful for the support of individuals and companies like you.
 Donate here

 The mission of the W. Michael Northey Foundation is to honor and preserve the memory of Officer Michael Northey by providing financial assistance to officers and their families in times of need and awarding scholarships to graduating seniors in Arvada to further their education.